scott-good/sofy-docs/docs/topics/Installing Solutions/Kubernetes Administration/setting_up_flexnet.md

 When you install a solution into your own environment, you will need to provide your FlexNet License Server URL and FlexNet License Server ID, so that the solution can connect to the license server.

 ## **How to determine your hclFlexnetURL and hclFlexnetID**
 Your FlexNet information should be obtained from your organization's license administrator.
 The hclFlexnetID will be unique to your organization.
-If your organization uses a CLS (Cloud License Server), the hclFlexNetURL will in most cases be:
+If your organization uses a CLS (Cloud License Server), the hclFlexnetURL will in most cases be:

 ```
 hclFlexnetURL=https://hclsoftware.compliance.flexnetoperations.com